antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 ---------
 <br>

+### Using tracks as result of an analysis

 - Another approach to find possible regulating genes is to use the groups based on the mycn expression cut-off value for further analysis.
 Below the Kaplan Meier graph , click on the "store as track"  button.
 In the next screen all the individual samples are listed each assiged to the "low" or "high" group.
-At the bottom you can store this Kaplan Meier Based group, in this example, we will store this track for Temporary (24hrs) but you can also store this track permanent.
-Click on the build set button now the track is stored for furter usage.
+At the bottom you can store the two groups based on the Kaplan Meier, in this example, we will store this track for Temporary (24hrs) but you can also store this track permanent.
+Click on the build set button now the track is stored for further usage.

 - Go to the "Find Differential Expression between two groups" , find the just stored track  you generated from the Kaplan Meier and click submit.
 In next the screen select the low and high grouping variables and click submit, now a list of Differentially Expressed genes have been found based on the Kaplan Meier MYCN values cut-off.
 We will  leave it for here.
-These kind of tracks as a result of an analysis can be stored and used throughtout the many R2-analysis modules R2 is offering.
+These kind of tracks as a result of an analysis can be stored and used throughout the many R2-analysis modules in R2.